 Optical heart rate sensors have always struck us as unnecessary and uncomfortable, but some sporty users swear by them and they are offered by some rival earbuds.
 This is a long shot but not beyond the realms of possibility - especially if Apple can deliver them in a sleek package.

-And on that note, it's time to wrap up: that's all the AirPods rumours fit to print.
-If you'd like to read about the current range, check out our AirPods 2 review and AirPods Pro review, and catch up on the best AirPods deals.
+Related speculation can be found in our guide to the AirPods Pro Lite rumours.
+If you'd like to read about the current range, meanwhile, check out our AirPods 2 review and AirPods Pro review, and catch up on the best AirPods deals.